 Alternative Backup Options for 3-2-1 Backup

-If you decide CloudBerry Backup isn’t for you, here are a few other suggestions from our online backup reviews library that support easy implementation of the 3-2-1 backup rule.
+If you decide CloudBerry Backup isn’t for you, here are a few other suggestions from our online backup services that support easy implementation of the 3-2-1 backup rule.

 For business users, Acronis Backup, while expensive, offers a terrific cloud console for managing your backup processes.
 Acronis also offers a more affordable backup solution built more for personal use, which you can learn about by reading our Acronis True Image review.

 Neither Acronis product makes life as easy as CloudBerry Backup, since you have to create two separate backup plans, one to send files to your local device and another for the cloud.
 However, unlike CloudBerry, Acronis has its own cloud infrastructure, so you also don’t have to go shopping for a provider.